avenirer/CodeIgniter-MY_Model/README.md

 ```

 ###where_*()
-There is also a "dynamic" where.
+Although I wouldn't advise (there are some buggy things there...), there is also a "dynamic" where.
 That means that at any time you can write a where method that contains the name of the column:

 ```php
 $this->user_model->where_username('avenirer')->get(); // where the "username" value is avenirer